lukewagner/polyfill-prototype-1/README.md

-# WebAssembly polyfill library
+# WebAssembly Polyfill (experimental)

-*This repo currently contains a prototype designed to demonstrate the real-world efficacy of a WebAssembly polyfill.
+**This repo currently contains a prototype designed to demonstrate the real-world efficacy of a WebAssembly polyfill.
 Standardization work is ongoing in the [spec repo](https://github.com/WebAssembly/spec/blob/master/BinaryEncoding.md) to design a real binary format and will be tracked by this repo.
-The current prototype also makes no attempt to call native browser decoding and will remain a plain JS library until there is a standardized, stable, WebAssembly v.1.*
+The current prototype also makes no attempt to call native browser decoding and will remain a plain JS library until there is a standardized, stable, WebAssembly v.1.**

 ## Usage instructions for current prototype